LeonardoBai12/LBMeals/README.md

 ## Documentation

-A brand new documentation documentation is published on every push on the main branch.\
+A brand new documentation is published on every push on the main branch.\
 You can access it by downloading the _lb-meals-documentation_ file from the [Documentation](https://github.com/LeonardoBai12/LBMeals/actions/workflows/documentation_workflow.yml) action artifacts.

+## Coverage Report

+An unit test coverage report is published on every push on the main branch.\
+You can access it by downloading the _lb-meals-coverage-report_ file from the [Coverage Report](https://github.com/LeonardoBai12/LBMeals/actions/workflows/coverage_report_worflow.yml) action artifacts.

 ## Functionalities Demonstration